chessbr/shuup-br/README.md

 Tests
 =====

 Create your virtualenv and install Shoop and all its requirements.
-After that, install `shoop-br` and run `py.test -v shoop_br_tests`.
+After that, install `shoop-br` and run `py.test shoop_br_tests`.

 Copyright
 =========